 6. Set expectations with clients

-Use your project management software to manage and track your project pipeline - this will help you evaluate the capacity of your team, determine whether or not you can take on a project, and set realistic deadlines that work for both you and your client.
+Use your architecture project management software to manage and track your project pipeline - this will help you evaluate the capacity of your team, determine whether or not you can take on a project, and set realistic deadlines that work for both you and your client.

 7. Create milestones